The future of our cemeteries

 Some minor land modelling to the existing ground levels is required to prepare the area for burial plots and a new pathway will make the area more easily accessible for visitors.

-The scheme will require enlarging the existing ‘glade’ area; this will be achieved by clearing some of the existing shrub vegetation and the removal of 23 trees.
+The scheme requires enlarging the existing ‘glade’ area; this has been achieved by clearing some of the existing shrub vegetation and the removal of 23 trees.

-The scheme requires the removal of some public memorials for which there are no records of ownership.
+The scheme required the removal of some public memorials for which there are no records of ownership.
 In accordance with current legislation notices have been displayed in the cemetery to alert any visiting relatives.
-All cleared memorials will be kept in safe storage for three months, during which time relatives will have the opportunity to reclaim them.
+All removed memorials will be kept in safe storage for at least twelve months, during which time relatives will have the opportunity to reclaim them.

 Planning permission was granted in October 2015.

-Faculty permission has been received from the Diocese of Southwark.
+Faculty permission was received from the Diocese of Southwark in February 2017.

 - Bat survey reports, London Wildlife Trust (September 2015) (pdf, 12.6mb)